Credit Management Tips & Checklist

 If your company is offered work from a new client, then you need to consider why the business has come to you in the first place.

 Is it a prospect you have been speaking to over a period time that has finally agreed to pass you some work … or … have they approached you out of the blue?
 It could be the reason they are approaching you is because they have exhausted their existing credit lines with another supplier in the same industry!

 If it is the case and they have existing CCJ’s, then it is highly likely they have approached you as a last resort and there is a real possibility that you will not get paid for the work.

 Have a Credit Control Procedure in Place

 One way you can look to avoid having write-off is to have robust credit control processes in place.
 Having a procedure whereby you are contacting a client before, during and after an invoice is due will minimise the chance of that invoice not being paid.

-As part of that process you should have a policy to take positive action to pass the debt for collection to a third party debt collection agency once the invoice has been overdue for an unacceptable period of time.
-They key thing to putting such processes in place is that you actually stick to them.
+As part of that process, you should have a policy to take positive action to pass the debt for collection to a third party debt collection agency once the invoice has been overdue for an unacceptable period of time.
+They key thing to put such processes in place is that you actually stick to them.